 Cancer Prevention and Control

-The overall goal of the Cancer Prevention and Control Program (CPC) is to sustain a nationally-recognized program of innovative research by developing, rigorously testing, and disseminating evidence-based interventions and policy approaches that can improve cancer outcomes in North Carolina and beyond.
-The Program has developed strength in translational science and is committed to collaborations (e.g., between oncology, social and behavioral science, epidemiology, and genetics/genomics) that can lead to new discoveries, conceptual models, and strategies to reduce the burden of cancer in diverse populations and across the cancer continuum.
+The Cancer Prevention and Control Program has developed strength in translational science and is committed to collaborations (e.g., between oncology, social and behavioral science, epidemiology, and genetics/genomics) that can lead to new discoveries, conceptual models, and strategies to reduce the burden of cancer in diverse populations and across the cancer continuum.